 One (1) SRA member;

 The MSU Marketing & Communications Director (non-voting).

+In the scenario the Vice-President (Education) is elected prior to the hiring process, the incoming Vice-President (Education) will sit on the hiring committee and will have a voting position and the outgoing Vice-President (Education) will have a non-voting seat on the panel.

 Be hired no later than April 30 of each year;